 This equals about 2–3 cups per day.

-Summary Adults can safely consume four to five 8-ounce cups of coffee per day.
+Adults can safely consume four to five 8-ounce cups of coffee per day.
 Due to differences in metabolism, children and pregnant women should consume less.

-However, you can help prevent bone disease and fractures later in life with proper nutrition and exercise, specifically during your adolescent years.
+Yet, you can help prevent bone disease and fractures later in life with proper nutrition and exercise, specifically during your adolescent years.

 Calcium and vitamin D are two nutrients important for healthy bones.